aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 ### Implementing and verifying STP

-Assuming all relevant interfaces were configured in the same way, let's jump to everyone's favorite protocol, shall we?
+Assuming all relevant interfaces were configured in the same way on other switches, let's jump to everyone's favorite protocol, shall we?

 Junos OS offers three flavors of spanning-tree that can be enabled: